Danielku15/SlickGrid-wiki/Getting-Started.md

     onDragEnd
     onSelectedRowsChanged

-And it can be figured out by browsing the `handleDblClick`, `handleKeyDown`, etc, source, included in slick.grid.js.
+They can be figured out by browsing the `handleDblClick`, `handleKeyDown`, etc, source, included in slick.grid.js.

 **Basic sorting**